eHarmony/vw-webservice/README.md

 # Vowpal Wabbit Webservice

 This is a simple web service that wraps [vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit) daemon.

-Pull-requests and other feedback welcome!
+Pull-requests and other feedback very much appreciated!

 ## Installation